CollectiveOpenSourceHardware/LibreSolarBox/assembly_guideline/preparation.md

  1.4 connect the 2 rectangle frames with profile
 -> result: boxframe
 2. screw bottom plate on bottom side of boxframe
--> boxframe with bottom plate
+-> result: boxframe with bottom plate
 3. cut and crimping wires
  3.1 ...
 4. battery pack assembly -> !!!!!safety note!!!!!